BTCGPU/Developer-Portal/responsible-disclosure.md

 If you discover a vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
 We would like to ask you to help us better protect our community and our systems.

+We offer bug bounties for the accepted vulnerability reports.
+Please don't submit non security bugs or feature requests as vulnerability report.
+Instead, you can check out [Public Bounty Program](public-bounty.md).

 ## Please do

 - Make sure that your finding are actually a security vulnerability and within our infrastructure and/or code repositories.
 Missing or misconfigured SPF, DKIM, DANE, Headers, open directories, external code, etc. do NOT qualify in 99% cases and will be denied.
 Vulnerabilities where you can access servers, execute code, etc. do qualify for report submission.